Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

-Step 1 – Visit the AMEX Lounge Collection Web Page
+Step 1.
+Visit the AMEX Global Lounge Collection Web Page

-Navigate to the AMEX Lounge Collection web page.
-Immediately you’ll see a few search boxes, as well as a list of lounge networks you can enter with the AMEX Platinum cards.
+Navigate to the AMEX Global Lounge Collection web page.
+You’ll see a search box where you can enter your airport / city, as well as a list of lounge networks you can enter with the AMEX Platinum cards.

-The AMEX Platinum cards currently give you access to 5 different lounge brands, including the high-quality AMEX Centurion Lounges!
+The AMEX Platinum cards give you access to a number of different lounge brands, including the high-quality AMEX Centurion Lounges!

 So the AMEX Platinum cards give you more lounge choices than any other card in certain airports!

 Step 2.
 Choose the Lounge You Want to Visit